perholmes/UnityAutoBundles/README.md

 # Unity AutoBundles
-Extension to Unity's Addressables for making it easier to distribute large projects and keep mobile download size small.
+Extension to Unity Engine's Addressables for making it easier to distribute large projects and keep mobile download size small.

-The AutoBundles extension to the Unity Engine allows you to:

 * Just create a folder for all your assets.
 * Automatically generate Addressables and keep them synced.